The market is segmented by Type (Stationary, Mobile), End-user Application (Education, Healthcare, Business), and Geography.

 Report scope can be customized per your requirements.
 Click here.

 User Controlled Remote Presence Capabilities to Drive the Market Growth

 One of the significant aspects that have been a key decisive factor for most consumers in the market is the flexibility of the telepresence devices.
 Either it is in the field of education in schools or universities, or medical, business, or security, the telepresence robots allow the user to go live according to her/his convenience.

 Telepresence robots are equipped with sensors, accelerators, video conferencing technologies, etc., and can be remotely monitored.
 The market has seen an influx of new vendors (mostly startups), which has shaped the market altogether.The Double Robotics introduced the Double 3 that has an array of 3D sensors and is designed to assist remote workers.

 It also adds to the cost factor where business persons can collaborate with their peers without the need for traveling.
 Engineers, for instance, can guide the support persons and help them through the maintenance process for off-site and remotely located centers.

 Moreover, this feature also makes it prominent for applications in medical support where critical medical actions can be carried out in case of emergencies.
 As the number of people aged more than 65 grows across the world, particularly in countries, such as India and Japan, many will look to stay at home, rather than in an assisted living or nursing homes, and telepresence robots can be an important factor in helping them to achieve that independence.

 North America is Expected to Hold a Major Market Share

-- North America is estimated to have the largest market share owing to the fact that the telepresence robots meant for commercial applications are currently priced premium, thus requiring high initial investments.
-The presence of critical supporting infrastructure, such as communication and power makes it a more favorable market for the vendors to pitch in the products in the regional market.
+The telepresence robots meant for commercial applications are currently priced premium, in the region, thus requiring high initial investments.
+The presence of critical supporting infrastructures, such as communication and power, makes it a more favorable market for the vendors to pitch in the products in the regional market.

 To understand geography trends, Download Sample Report.